helidon-io/helidon/integrations/microstream/README.md

 # Microstream integration into Helidon

+This module is now deprecated, as Microstream is now Eclipse Store (https://eclipsestore.io/), and this project is no longer released.

+Also modules in this integration will stop being usable with Java 24.

 This projects add [Microstream](https://microstream.one) support to Helidon.

 The official [Microstream documentation](https://manual.docs.microstream.one/) can be found here.